jrgleason/psql-getting-started/labs/ddl_dml_lab.md

         **TODO Show the result**

-9. Now lets see what **ON UPDATE CASCADE** means, lets say our user wants to change his character's name.
+9. Now let's see what **ON UPDATE CASCADE** means, let's say our user wants to change his character's name.
 To do this we would use the following query...

         UPDATE CUSTOMER
         SET ID=420